-Most countries will process and finalize the adoption before the adoptive parents and child return to the United States.
-The local courts will usually require documentation about the child being adopted, the home study report and dossier, and the BCIS approval forms before they will finalize the adoption.
+Most countries will process and finalize the adoption before the adoptive parents and child return to their home.
+The local courts will usually require documentation about the child being adopted, the home study report and dossier, and the government approval forms before they will finalize the adoption.

-Though not strictly necessary in all cases, most international adoption agencies and lawyers will strongly recommend to adoptive families that they go through the adoption process a second time in the U.S. after first doing so in the birth country so that there is no question that the adoption is fully recognized within the United States.
-A secondary U.S. adoption process is also required when the adoptive parents have hired a proxy individual to bring the child into the United States and have not actually seen the child prior to its arrival in the U.S. or when the family lives in the state of Iowa.
-Once the adoption has been finalized and recognized by the United States, the child officially gains U.S. citizenship without the family having to make any further applications.
+Though not strictly necessary in all cases, most international adoption agencies and lawyers will strongly recommend to adoptive families that they go through the adoption process a second time in the homse country after first doing so in the birth country so that there is no question that the adoption is fully recognized within the child's new country.
+A secondary adoption process is also required when the adoptive parents have hired a proxy individual to bring the child into the new country and have not actually seen the child prior to its arrival.
+Once the adoption has been finalized and recognized by the government, the child typically officially gains citizenship without the family having to make any further applications.